- The 7 best apps for tracking pregnancy

 Arrange the nursery

 This might be the most stressful task on your to-do list, especially if you’re a first-time parent.
 Here’s my advice; when buying for twins, you don’t need to have everything in double.
 There are many things your twins need individually, like a car seat, crib, or high chair, but they can also share a lot of stuff like the bathing chair, changing table, to name but a few.
-We have a detailed list of what you need for newborn twins.

 Start exploring the options in stores around you while you can still walk around because you might find it challenging to window shop towards the last trimester when babies grow the fastest.
 The possibility of your babies arriving before 40 weeks is also higher so prepare as soon as possible.